brian-teets/BlackjackProject/gettingStarted.md

 ## Getting started with Blackjack

 Let's think about the class structure.
 The fundamental element of a blackjack game is a deck of cards.
 Decks are made up of 52 cards, so we can make a class that is a card element which consists of a suit and rank.
-With this class wouldn't a deck be a collection of 52 card objects?
+Within this class wouldn't a deck be a collection of 52 card objects?
 Feel free to look at the labs from last week where you sorted a deck of cards to get a feel for the basic elements.

 In a game of blackjack the dealer and a player have a hand of cards.
 A hand of cards is just the cards that have been dealt to an individual (and thus removed from the deck).
 This could be a class as well that would consist of a collection type to store the currently dealt cards of each player.